TSS Certification Process - TSB 2000 Standard

 an overall grade of 90 (%) percent.

-initial training required and is the starting point for the TSS
+The initial TSS certification training is considered to be the starting point for the TSS

 The TSS certification process takes into account